-- No serious injury or mortality is anticipated or authorized; - Any Level A harassment exposures (i.e., to harbor porpoise and harbor seals, only) are anticipated to result in slight PTŠ (i.e., of a few decibels), within the lower frequencies associated with pile driving; - The anticipated incidents of Level B harassment would consist of, at worst, temporary modifications in behavior that would not result in fitness impacts to individuals: - The ensonifed areas from the project is very small relative to the overall habitat ranges of all species and stocks; - Repeated exposures of pinnipeds to this pile driving activity could cause slight Level A harassment in seals and harbor porpoise and Level B harassment in seals, harbor porpoise and sea lion species, but are unlikely to considerably disrupt foraging behavior or result in significant decrease in fitness, reproduction, or survival for the affected individuals.
-In all, there would be no adverse impacts to the stocks as a whole; and - The proposed mitigation measures are expected to reduce the effects of the specified activity to the level of least practicable adverse impact.
+- No serious injury or mortality is anticipated or authorized; - The anticipated incidents of Level B harassment would consist of, at worst, temporary modifications in behavior that would not result in fitness impacts to individuals: - $\bullet\,$ The ensonifed area from the project is very small relative to the overall habitat ranges of all species and stocks, and no habitat of particular importance would be impacted;

+- Repeated exposures of marine mammals to this pile driving activity could cause Level B harassment in seals, harbor porpoise and sea lion species, but are unlikely to considerably disrupt foraging behavior or result in significant decrease in fitness, reproduction, or survival for the affected individuals.
+In all, there would be no adverse impacts to the stocks as a whole; and - The proposed mitigation measures are expected to reduce the effects of the specified activity by minimizing the intensity and/or duration of harassment events.